Information and prices updated for 2017

 The Dublin Pass is a card issued by Dublin Tourism which offers free entrance to over 30 of the most visited attractions in the Dublin City area.
 Holders of the card also get free gifts at some locations, coffee, glasses of wine, dessert or other goodies when dining in certain restaurants, discounts on the cost of selected tours in the city and in some stores.

 Two additional benefits are priority entrance to attractions, allowing you to bypass lines, and coach transport from Dublin Airport to the City Centre.
 Plus a free guide book which comes with each card.

 Sounds like it might be a steal – but is it?
 The answer is a definite …. maybe!
-Read on and find out more!
+But leaning towards no. Read on and find out more!

 How much is the Dublin Pass?

 |1 Day Pass||52.00||31.00|

 |3 Day Pass||83.00||52.00|